forjonathanwilsonyahoocom/inference-backbone/README.md

 * run_command
 * web_search
 * web_fetch

+### worker-agent context management
+as the workers context reaches a threshold, it is distilled and truncated to compress the context

 ### validator agent extracts claims and examines tool calls as evidence of claim support
 the validator also handles calling the backbone-api endpoints to ingest the claims